Skip to Content

 Meanwhile, if you are looking to stop somewhere on the way for a quick bite, my suggestion is to search for an easygoing eatery.

-On your first night in Milan, do not let an aperitivo opportunity slide by you and take advantage of the Italian way to have happy hour by ordering a drink while snacking for free (the Campari Spritz drink is a great place where to start).
-If you’re up for a more formal dinner, keep in mind that Milan has really fresh seafood (so sushi restaurants are something to consider!).
+On your first night in Milan, do not let an aperitivo opportunity slide by you, and take advantage of the Italian way to have a happy hour by ordering a drink while snacking for free (the Campari Spritz drink is a great one to start with).

 For either scenario, I recommend visiting the area called Navigli, starting from Ticinese Gate and walking by Viale Gorizia or along Alzata Naviglio Pavese.
 The Milanese nightlife will get lively in front of your eyes, you’ll just need to choose your favorite crowd.